Ocean acidification: Arctic

 In the Arctic, commercial fisheries are threatened because acidification harms calcifying organisms which form the base of the Arctic food webs (pteropods and brittle stars, see above).
 Acidification threatens Arctic food webs from the base up.
 Arctic food webs are considered simple, meaning there are few steps in the food chain from small organisms to larger predators.
 For example, pteropods are "a key prey item of a number of higher predators – larger plankton, fish, seabirds, whales".
 Both pteropods and sea stars serve as a substantial food source and their removal from the simple food web would pose a serious threat to the whole ecosystem.
 The effects on the calcifying organisms at the base of the food webs could potentially destroy fisheries.

+United Kingdom commercial fisheries

+The shellfish industry is an important part of the United Kingdom economy.
+In 2013, the shellfish industry contributed 37% of total landings by value.
+England and Scotland are the highest producers of shellfish within the United Kingdom.
+It has been found that annually fishers catch 66,000 t and 61,000 t.
+In terms of value, the wild-captured shellfish are worth 203 million pounds per year.
+However, ocean acidification is causing a decrease in the growth of many shellfish species.
+This is causing a drastic economic loss in the United Kingdom economy.

+It is predicted that by 2100 there will be an economy-wide economic loss of shellfish production in the United Kingdom.
+The direct potential loss ranges from 14 to 28 percent of fishery output.
+That is a total loss of about 23 to 88 million pounds.
+The financial losses vary regionally due to different patterns of wild-caught shellfish and the exploitation of species with differing sensitivities to ocean acidification.
+Shellfish resources in the United Kingdom will require regional, national, or international solutions to reduce the impacts of ocean acidification on shellfish species and stabilize the economy.

 US commercial fisheries

 The value of fish caught from US commercial fisheries in 2007 was valued at $3.8 billion and of that 73% was derived from calcifiers and their direct predators.
 Other organisms are directly harmed as a result of acidification.
 For example, decrease in the growth of marine calcifiers such as the American lobster, ocean quahog, and scallops means there is less shellfish meat available for sale and consumption.
 Red king crab fisheries are also at a serious threat because crabs are also calcifiers.
 Baby red king crab when exposed to increased acidification levels experienced 100% mortality after 95 days.
 In 2006, red king crab accounted for 23% of the total guideline harvest levels and a serious decline in red crab population would threaten the crab harvesting industry.